 Have you ever wondered how filmmakers raise money for their movie business?

-Last week (while back east for the holidays), I set up a meeting with a very successful businessman (who I met in 2004).
+A few years back I set up a meeting with a a very successful businessman (who I met in 2004).
 My goal was to pitch him my current business idea.
 And this is how I did it…

 Here are the steps I took to set up the meeting and make the pitch:

-- On the morning of the meeting, I dressed to impress.
-In my car, on the drive there, I rehearsed the meeting.
-(Yes.
-I talked to myself).
+Yes.
+I talked to myself.
 I also prepared a printed copy of the presentation and created a Plan-B just in case the projector malfunctioned.

-- When the decision maker arrived, I gave a firm handshake and we exchanged some friendly conversation.
-I asked a lot of questions about his current business.
-(As an entrepreneurial filmmaker, you must always consider your audience.
-If your prospective investor manufactures widgets, you should know about his business and then find ways to bend your pitch so that your project may benefit his core business.)
+As an entrepreneurial filmmaker, you must always consider your audience.
+If your prospective investor manufactures widgets, you should know about his business and then find ways to bend your pitch so that your project may benefit his core business.

-- After questions were answered, I ASKED what he would need to move forward.
+9. After questions were answered, I ASKED what he would need to move forward.
 He mentioned that he would need to see how the money would be spent and exactly how I plan on returning it.
-(I provided a basic overview in my slides, but he wanted more granular detail.)

 Some of you may ask why I didn’t take my refined business plan to the meeting.
-The reason is, getting money for a movie is not the same as selling a car.
 Since we are talking about a long term business and a lot of other people’s money, I first wanted to gauge his level of interest and see if we could build rapport.
 I also wanted to find his red flags.
 And I also wanted to keep him wanting more…

 I will address all of his points in the business plan and circle back for the next meeting.
 I will also ask him if he would kindly introduce me to some of his successful friends.